c0nstantx/c0nstantx/README.md

 :sunny: During daytime (usually :stuck_out_tongue_winking_eye:) I lead engineering teams and try to experiment with new tools.

-:first_quarter_moon_with_face: If I am not hanging near a computer :computer: I am a full time dad and husband
+:first_quarter_moon_with_face: If I am not hanging near a computer :computer: I am a full time dad and husband.